 Michael Schramm is a certified IP lawyer at Munich-based IP boutique 2s-ip Schramm Schneider Bertagnoll.
-He is one of the few lawyers in Germany with both a technical (PhD in physics) and legal background.
+He is one of the few attorneys at law in Germany with both a technical (PhD in physics) and legal background.
 He was admitted to the Bar in 1996 and registered as a European patent attorney before the EPO in 2000.
 Dr Schramm has more than 20 years’ experience in patent litigation; he worked as a lawyer at two major IP firms in Munich before starting his own firm in 2002.

 Dr Schramm is a member of the German Association for Intellectual Property and Copyright, the European Patent Litigation Lawyers Association, the European Patent Litigators Association, the German Association of Intellectual Property Professionals and the Licensing Executives Society.
-Besides his work in intellectual property, he is still engaged in physics – especially through the German Physical Society Working Group on Industry, where he is responsible for the yearly event ‘Physics in Industry’.
+Besides his work in intellectual property, he is still engaged in physics – especially through the German Physical Society, Working Group on Industry, where he is responsible for the yearly event Physics in Industry.